RWTH-E3D/carbonfly/documentation/README.md

 >
 > Therefore, ASHRAE does not have a CO2-based IAQ index, see:
 >
 > Persily A. 2020.
-Quit Blaming ASHRAE Standard 62.1 for 1000 ppm CO2, The 16th Conference of the Internatinal
+Quit Blaming ASHRAE Standard 62.1 for 1000 ppm CO2, Indoor Air 2020 - The 16th Conference of the Internatinal
 > Society of Indoor Air Quality & Climate.

 ![internalProbes](_pics/GH_CO2-based_IAQ.png)